n64decomp/perfect_dark/README.md

 ## Compiling

-The project can do the following:

-* Build individual ucode binaries (boot, lib, setup, inflate and game) which match the ones extracted from the base ROM.
-* Build a functioning ROM by splicing the C source and assets into an existing ROM.
-The built ROM is not byte perfect yet, but is is functionally equivalent.

 * Run `make` to build the assets that will be included in the ROM.
 These files will be written to `build/ntsc-final` and are matching what's in the `extracted/ntsc-final` folder.
 * Run `make rom` to build the ROM.
 The ROM will be written to `build/ntsc-final/pd.z64`.

 ## How do I know the built files are matching?

 Run `make` followed by `make test`.
-If `make test` produces no output then everything is matching.
+If `make test` produces no output then all compiled segments are matching.

+You can also md5sum your base ROM with the built ROM and check they have the same hash: `md5sum pd.ntsc-final.z64 build/ntsc-final/pd.z64`.